Skip to main content

 New in 3.13.0

-Rasa Pro provides a comprehensive solution for managing personally identifiable information (PII) collected by your assistant.
+Rasa provides a comprehensive solution for managing personally identifiable information (PII) collected by your assistant.
 The PII management capability allows you to:

 • Identify and anonymize PII from slot events, user and bot messages.